aetile/python_lab/README.md

 ```

 ### Principles
-This lab written with the following assertions:
+This lab was written with the following assertions:

 ```
 - Mowers are finite-state machines which can do 1 of 3 actions when receiving an instruction: